International Bureau of Weights and Measures

-The International Bureau of Weights and Measures (Bureau international des poids et mesures, BIPM) is an intergovernmental organisation, through which its 64 member-states act on measurement standards in areas including chemistry, ionising radiation, physical metrology, as well as the International System of Units (SI) and Coordinated Universal Time (UTC).
+The International Bureau of Weights and Measures (Bureau international des poids et mesures, BIPM) is an intergovernmental organisation (IGO), through which its 67 member-states act on measurement standards in areas including chemistry, ionising radiation, physical metrology, as well as the International System of Units (SI) and Coordinated Universal Time (UTC).
 It is headquartered in the Pavillon de Breteuil in Saint-Cloud, near Paris, France.
 The organisation has been referred to as IBWM (from its name in English) in older literature.
 (Note: English translations by government agencies have used the initialism IBWM in documentation.)

 Function

 The BIPM has the mandate to provide the basis for a single, coherent system of measurements throughout the world, traceable to the International System of Units (SI).
 This task takes many forms, from direct dissemination of units to coordination through international comparisons of national measurement standards (as in electricity and ionising radiation).

 Following consultation, a draft version of the BIPM Work Programme is presented at each meeting of the General Conference for consideration with the BIPM budget.
 The final programme of work is determined by the CIPM in accordance with the budget agreed to by the CGPM.

 Currently, the BIPM's main work includes: